USS Nimitz: 2010s

 In January 2010, while in the Persian Gulf, the ship was awarded the Meritorious Unit Commendation for back-to-back deployments in support of the wars in Iraq and Afghanistan in 2007 and 2008.
 The award was presented by Admiral Gary Roughead in a ceremony on the ship on 6 January 2010.

 Nimitz visited Hong Kong for five days in February 2010 to allow the crew to rest and visit the city.
 The visit occurred despite China previously preventing a visit by the carrier USS Kitty Hawk.

-On 9 December 2010, the Navy formally announced that Everett, Washington was to be the new home port for Nimitz.
+On 9 December 2010, the Navy formally announced that Everett, Washington, was to be the new home port for Nimitz.
 This move was expected to save the Navy $100 million.
-On 9 March 2012, Nimitz arrived at her new homeport of Naval Station Everett after spending nearly a week at sea conducting post overhaul sea trials.
+On 9 March 2012, Nimitz arrived at her new homeport of Naval Station Everett after spending nearly a week at sea conducting postoverhaul sea trials.